aws/aws-sdk-js-v3/README.md

 Also, calling `AWS.config.update({/* params */})` only updated configuration for service clients instantiated after the update call was made, not any existing clients.

 This behavior was a frequent source of confusion, and made it difficult to add configuration to the global object that only affects a subset of service clients in a forward-compatible way.
-In v3 rc, there is no longer a global configuration managed by the SDK.
+In v3, there is no longer a global configuration managed by the SDK.
 Configuration must be passed to each service client that is instantiated.
 It is still possible to share the same configuration across multiple clients but that configuration will not be automatically merged with a global state.